oneapi-src/oneAPI-samples/Libraries/oneDNN/getting_started/README.md

 # `oneDNN Getting Started` Sample

-oneAPI Deep Neural Network Library (oneDNN) is an open-source performance library for deep learning applications.
+Intel® oneAPI Deep Neural Network Library (oneDNN) is an open-source performance library for deep learning applications.
 The library includes basic building blocks for neural networks optimized for Intel Architecture Processors and Intel Processor Graphics. oneDNN is intended for deep learning